niklasnson/0x68k.github.io/_posts/2022-12-24-compressing-html.md

 tags: ruby
 ---

 Small snippet to compress HTML in Ruby.
+Returning from function is a string with the basic compressed HTML.

 {% highlight ruby %}
 def compress(html)